CoderVlogger/web-scraping-python-wikipedia/README.md

-# Python Web Scraping example
+# Python Web Scraping Example

 Python web scraping in example of Wikipedia.
 Using API and custom crawler.